nikl881/food-delivery-app/README.md

     An important aspect of this project is the dynamic generation, modification and adaptation of data.
     This is made possible by different routes between pages and data.
 The chosen framework to implement this is Flask.

-*   MongoDB <br/>
+*   Database <br/>
-    MongoDB is used to store the user input in a (non-relational) database.
+    Database is used to store the user input in a (non-relational) database.
-    In addition, the site is already filled with stored data that is retrieved from the mongoDB database.
+    In addition, the site is already filled with stored data that is retrieved from the mongoDB database.#

+*   AWS Amazon webservices
+*   Travis CI
+*   Python markup / check site